Sell Your Accounts Receivable to Get Immediate Working Capital

 Your business’s balance sheet may look healthy in that your debtor balance plus cash-in-hand are a good deal higher than your creditor balance.
 In reality, having a large amount of money owed to you can seriously impede your ability to grow your business.
 In some cases, it can even cause a business to fail.

 As a successful business with a healthy balance sheet, you may be able to address cash flow issues by getting loans.
 Banks and other institutions are usually happy to lend money to a business that has proven successful in selling its goods or services.
-However, lenders are very conservative by nature, and getting access to loans can be time-consuming.
+However, lenders are very conservative by nature, and getting access to loans can be time-consuming especially during these challenging times.
 There are documents to submit and applications to complete, and you may need to provide certified proof of your company’s status.
 Delays in getting new funds from loans or other sources could cause you to lose sales.

 How invoice factoring can help